-R-Alt Interference.
-In the band below 4400-4940 MHz, there has been major controversy regarding 5G compatibility in the 3700-3980 MHz band, with radar altimeters (R-Alt) operating in the 4200-4400 MHz band.
-A Federal Aviation Administration (FAA) Special Airworthiness Information Bulletin calls on R-Alt vendors and others to provide data on specific R-Alts, and to assess the need for further mitigation.
-Among other things, AT&T and Verizon agreed to delay deployment of certain 5G operations in 3700-3980 MHz.

-Spectrum Auction Reauthorization Act of 2023 (H.R.
+- R-Alt Interference.
+There has been major controversy regarding 5G compatibility in the band 3700-3980 MHz, with radar altimeters (R-Alt) operating in the band 4200-4400 MHz.
+An FAA Special Airworthiness Information Bulletin calls on R-Alt vendors and others to provide data on specific R-Alts, and to assess the need for further mitigation. - Spectrum Auction Reauthorization Act of 2023 (H.R.
 3565).
-This bill, currently being considered by Congress, would require the NTIA to study the 4400-4940 MHz band for possible future auction.
+This bill, currently being considered by Congress, would require the NTIA to study the 4400-4490 MHz band for possible future auction.